void-linux/void-docs/src/config/postinstall.md

 packages, run the command:

 ```
-xbps-install -Suv
+# xbps-install -Su
 ```

-> Note: if the xbps package has been updated it will only update that package
+> Note: XBPS must use a seperate transaction to update itself.
+If
-> and the dependencies.
-You may need to run the update command twice to get all
+> your first update includes the package `xbps`, you will need to run
-> updates.
+> an additional update for the rest of the system.